-The RTS function provides a method for reading data (time domain acceleration data, temperature, status, and CRC code) that does not require a stall time between each 16-bit segment and only requires one command on the DIN line to initiate.
-System processors can execute this mode by reading each segment of data in the response, while holding the \overline{CS} line in a low state until after reading the last 16-bit segment of data.
-If the \overline{CS} line goes high before the completion of all data acquisition, the data from that read request is lost.
+The RTS function provides a method for reading data (time domain acceleration data for each axis, temperature, status, and CRC code) that does not require a stall time between each 16-bit segment and only requires one command on the DIN line to initiate.
+System processors can execute this mode by reading each segment of data in the response, while holding the $\overline{\text{CS}}$ line in a low state, until after reading the last 16-bit segment of data.
+If the $\overline{\text{CS}}$ line goes high before the completion of all data acquisition, the data from that read request is lost.

-The RTS burst contains 44 16-bit words (8 zero words, a header, including an incrementing counter, 32 accelerometer data words, temperature, status, and CRC).
-The external SCLK rate must be between 8 MHz to 14 MHz to ensure that the complete burst is read out before current data in the register buffer is overwritten.
+The RTS burst contains 100 16 bits words (a header, including a incrementing counter, 32 x-axis samples, 32 y-axis samples, 32 z-axis samples, temperature, status, and CRC).
+The external SCLK rate must be between 12.5 MHz to 14 MHz to ensure the complete burst is read out before current data in the register buffer is overwritten.
 The maximum SCLK for RTS burst outputs is 14 MHz \pm 1%.
-The minimum SCLK required to support the transfer is 8 MHz.
-The RTS burst response uses the sequencing diagrams shown in Figure 4 and Figure 5 and the data format shown in Table 17.
+The minimum SCLK required to support the transfer is 12.5 MHz.
+The RTS burst response uses the sequencing diagrams shown in Figure 4 and Figure 5 and the data format shown in Table 18.

-When first entering RTS mode capture, the first eight samples are all 0s, and the CRC for the first frame is invalid.
-It is recommended that the first frame be ignored, and that the data for the second frame and all subsequent frames be used.
+When first entering RTS mode capture, the first eight samples are all 0s and the CRC for the first frame is invalid.
+It is recommended that the first frame be ignored and that the data for the second frame and all subsequent frames be used.